 For all periods prior to and through October 17, 2005, our combined carve-out financial statements include the accounts of seven wholly owned subsidiaries of OSG, a publicly traded company incorporated in Delaware.
 These combined carve-out financial statement have been prepared to reflect the financial position, results of operations and cash flows of our predecessor, which owned the vessels acquired by our subsidiaries.
 Our combined carve-out financial statements are prepared in accordance with generally accepted accounting principles in the United States.
 The assets, liabilities, results of operations and cash flows were carved out of the consolidated financial statements of OSG using specific identification.
-In the preparation of these predecessor carve-out financial statements, general and administrative expenses, which were not identifiable as relating to specific vessels, were allocated based on our predecessor's proportionate share of OSG's total ship operating days for each of the periods presented.
+In the preparation of these predecessor's proportionate share of OSG's total ship operating days for each of the periods presented.
 Ship operating days consist of the aggregate number of calendar days in a period in which our vessels are owned by us.
 Management believes these allocations to reasonably present our predecessor's financial position, results of operations and cash flows.
-However, the predecessor combined carve-out statements of financial position, operations and cash flow may not be indicative of those that would have been realized had our predecessor operated as an independent stand-alone entity, its results could have differed significantly from those presented herein.
+However, the predecessor combined carve-out statements of financial position, operations and cash flow may not be indicative of those that would have been realized had our predecessor operated as an independent stand-alone entity for the periods presented.
+Had our predecessor operated as an independent stand-alone entity, its results could have differed significantly from those presented herein.